evan-a-blosser-1/Statistics-with-R/README.md

 # Statistics with R

 This work contains a total of 4 assignments, 11 laboratories, and 1 project.
-There is also a full personally created package with statistics and plotting functions that can be installed into R Studio.
+There is also a full personally created package with statistics, data handling, and plotting functions that can be installed into R Studio.
 Follow the link below to download the package created within this course:

 [MATH4753EvanB](https://github.com/evan-a-blosser-1/MATH4753EvanB)